baloise/design-system/docs/src/components/getting-started/angular/styles.md

 # Styles

-For the Baloise style you need to provide the typography and stylesheets.
+For the Baloise Design System styles you need to provide the typography and stylesheets.

 This project is built on top of the [Bulma CSS framework](https://bulma.io/).

 Add the `bal-app` to your root element.
-Within this css-class we are able to use the defined bulma helpers.
+Within this css-class we are able to use the defined css classes.

 ```html
 ...